The Maltese Schnauzer mix, otherwise known as the Mauzer, is a cross between the Maltese and the Miniature Schnauzer.

 A designer dog is a term for dogs that are intentionally cross-bred by humans to achieve a certain style or goal.
 The Mauzer is, by definition, a designer dog.

-The Mauzer is a first-generation cross breed that is thought to have originated in the United States.
+It is a first-generation cross breed thought to have originated in the United States.
 The exact date of origin is not clear.

-The Mauzer is a direct cross between the Miniature Schnauzer and the Maltese.
-We can look to the origin of each parent breed to gain more knowledge of the roots of this crossbreed.
+This dog is a direct cross between the Miniature Schnauzer and the Maltese.
+We can look into the origin of each parent breed to gain more knowledge of the roots of this crossbreed.